 Communication Assistive Technology: Support for Credentialed Assessors

 As part of the Disability Support Services EMS Accreditation Framework Communication Assistive Technology Credential, the Ministry of Health Equipment and Modification Accreditation Framework requires assessors to receive supervision for this role.
-Supervision provides a mentoring role that aims to help the assessor to learn from advice and discussion of casework to progress their expertise while ensuring good service to the client.
+Supervision provides a mentoring role that aims to help the assessor learn from casework focused advice and discussion to progress their expertise, while ensuring good service to the client.

 Supervision consists of the EMS Assessor meeting regularly with a supervisor to provide advice and discuss casework (recent assessments undertaken) in a structured way.

 A supervisor will be an existing EMS Assessor with no less than two years’ experience.
 The supervisor does not need to be more senior or of the same professional discipline, but will have at least equivalent expertise and training.